List of Home and Away characters introduced in 2018: Karen Thompson

 Karen Thompson, played by Georgia Adamson, made her first appearance on 4 October 2018.
 The character and Adamson's casting details were announced on 24 September 2018.
 Karen is Dean Thompson's (Patrick O'Connor) mother.
-She is being introduced in a bid to explore the character's backstory.
+She was introduced in a bid to explore the character's backstory.
 Jackie Brygel of New Idea reported that Karen has "a history of violence as well as drug and alcohol abuse".
 She has never been "a stabilising influence" in Dean's life, and her appearance shows that she has not changed.
 After Dean attempts to talk to her on the phone, Karen "callously" ends the call.
 Dean then "goes off the rails" and begins drinking.
 His friend Willow Harris (Sarah Roberts) sees the call to Karen on Dean's phone and realises why he is acting that way.
 O'Connor said "Things take a bit of a wild turn when Dean's mum, Karen, arrives in the Bay."
 Daniel Kilkelly of Digital Spy branded Karen "wayward" and "irresponsible".
+Karen continued appearing in a recurring capacity in 2019, 2022 and 2023.
+Adamson reprised the role in March 2025, as Karen returns to the show alongside Dean and Ziggy Astoni (Sophie Dillman).

 Dean contacts his mother to tell her that he is going to court, but she hangs up on him.
 Dean repeatedly calls Karen, but she does not pick up.
 He visits her home and watches as she reads a note he has left for her, before screwing it up and going back inside with a man.
 Karen comes to Summer Bay and follows Dean's friend Willow Harris (Sarah Roberts) to Justin Morgan's (James Stewart) house.
 Karen helps herself to some wine and assumes Willow is in the shower with Dean.
 Justin goes to find Dean, while Willow stays with Karen.
 After learning that Dean is working in a garage, Karen tells him she is proud of him.
 Karen loses her temper at Willow and demands another bottle of wine.
 She also shouts at John Palmer (Shane Withington) when Dean attempts to explain his absence from community service, and later attempts to run John down in her car.
 She crashes the car and injures her head.
 Karen refuses to see a psychiatrist, so Dean takes her to his caravan.
 Karen propositions Dean's friend Colby Thorne (Tim Franklin) when he comes to take her statement.
 Karen leaves the Bay after flagging down a passing motorist.